ShizukaDonaghue/luve/README.md

 ## User Stories

 Based on the concept of an online B2C store, the following 10 Epics were created for the application's features.
 These epics were then further developed into 60 User Stories.
-54 of these were implemented, 4 remainig open for future development, and 2 were not implemented.
+54 of these were implemented, 4 remaining open for future development, and 2 were not implemented.

 ### EPIC: User Account & Profile